Network Vulnerability Assessment (VA)

 A: If you have a computer network that connects to the Internet, then yes.
 Regular VAs are a vital, basic part of “information security 101.”
 If you don’t find and patch the holes in your network, it’s only a matter of time before attackers find them for you.

-Q: Are we required to have a vulnerability assessment for compliance?
+Q: Are regular vulnerability assessments required for compliance?

 Q: If we do patch management why do we need vulnerability assessments?